Hotel de Gink: Hotel de Gink

 Davis spread the model to other cities.
 Davis opened branches in Tacoma, Washington and Portland, Oregon.
 Late in 1914, he approached the New York City government with an offer to open a new facility to accommodate the city's growing homeless population.

 The New York City Hotel opened with an over-the-top gala on January 21, 1915.
 Davis, dubbed "King Jeff" for the night, was seated in a throne adorned with cabbage, carrot, onion and potato, an homage to mulligan stew.
 The facility was only open during the winter.
 The New York branch closed shortly before America's entrance into the First World War.

 The Buffalo, NY location was opened in 1925 by then Mayor Frank X. Schwab.
 It closed in 1929 at the end of his term.

 Legacy

-Although none of the Hotels is still in operation, the legacy survives.
+Although none of the Hotels are still in operation, the legacy survives.
 The term "Hotel de Gink" became slang for a short term less-than-desirable housing situation and the United States armed forces informally adopted the name Hotel De Gink for transient officer housing.
 Hotel de Gink was also featured in popular culture.
 In a larger sense, the Hotels proved the concept of self-service homeless services operated and maintained by residents.